Rajprasath89/raincrash.github.io/about.md

 <p>I'm currently a Mobile and UX consultant at <a href="http://sap.com">SAP</a>.
 Previously, I was a Software Development Engineer and Research Intern at <a href="http://runnr.in">Runnr</a>, which is now acquired by <a href="https://www.zomato.com">Zomato</a>.</p>

+<p>Outside of work, I like to dabble with machine learning, attend hackathons and build something that piques my interest.</p>

 <p>I'm also a Chapter Leader for <a href="http://isocblr.org">Internet Society India Bangalore</a>.</p>

 <p>I pass most of my leisure time with my Kindle PW3.
 I love read eastern manga and western comics.
 I do watch a lot of anime.</p>